-Ghost guns are unregulated firearms that anyone can buy and build without a background check or compliance with any other requirements as mandated under federal or state law for traditional firearm transactions.
+Ghost guns are unregulated firearms that anyone — including minors and prohibited purchasers — can buy and build without a background check.

-Ghost guns are unserialized and untraceable.
-Ghost gun kits include all of the parts and often the equipment necessary to build these weapons at home.
+Ghost guns are unserialized and untraceable firearms that can be bought online and assembled at home.
+They are often sold through "ghost gun kits," which include all of the parts and often the equipment necessary to build these weapons at home.
 These kits are widely available and can be purchased by anyone, including prohibited purchasers, domestic abusers, and gun traffickers — without a background check.
 As these kits and guns are sold at gun shows and online every day throughout the country, they undermine all of the life-saving policies that state legislatures have fought so hard to put in place.

 What is a Ghost Gun?

 Ghost guns are constructed by individuals using unfinished frames or receivers, the piece of the firearm that contains the operating parts of the firing mechanism, and which are the part of the gun regulated under federal law.
 However, when a frame or receiver is “unfinished” by a small fraction, it is unregulated.
 Ghost gun kits include all of the necessary component parts to turn the unfinished frame or receiver into a fully functioning gun, which once assembled looks, feels, and functions like a traditional gun, whether a handgun or assault weapon, and is just as deadly and dangerous in the wrong hands.

 - There are no federal restrictions on who can buy ghost gun kits or parts;